What is the best Cornish scones recipe?

 Your inclusions:

-• 2-night stay in summer
+• 2-night stay in a Classic King Room

 • A 3-course dinner on one evening in the Brasserie on the Bay